 - Getting feedback from others and being aware that you have trouble with this is the first step

-- You will have to work hard to watch what you say.
+- If this is a problem you are experiencing as a brain injury survivor, you will have to work hard to watch what you say.
 A psychologist or occupational therapist can help you find ways to do this.

 - Your partner may take on more of a care giving role after your brain injury.
 It can be time consuming, physically tiring and emotionally draining.